One of the main themes of this blog is food, and making absolutely fantastic food on a minimal budget.

 But most people just head to the nearest noodle shop instead of making it themselves.
 Why?

-When most people think about Pho, then think of that gigantic stock pot simmering for hours in the kitchen of a favorite Vietnamese restaurant.
+When most people think about Pho, they think of that gigantic stock pot simmering for hours in the kitchen of a favorite Vietnamese restaurant.

 It never seems to cross people’s mind that you can make Pho at home for half the cost of what restaurants charge.